4+1 Accelerated Master's Degree in Special Education

 Note: This program is only available to undergraduate students pursuing a degree in Special Education through the University of Maine, the University of Maine at Augusta, and the University of Maine at Machias.

-Interested students complete a 4+1 application for early admissions directly to the program rather than to the Graduate School.
+Interested students complete a 4+1 application for early admissions directly to the program rather than to the Graduate School (Post-baccalaureate students should apply as soon as possible after graduating).
 The Advising Center (UM) or your advisor (UMA/UMM) will work with potential students to create a plan of study that leads to graduation within 15 months after matriculation into the program.

 The program of study and the conditional admission is communicated to the Graduate School and the student must complete a formal application through the Graduate School during the last semester of their senior year or post-baccalaureate for admission to the M.Ed. program.